Prasaedonium/simple-todo-ts/README.md

 # simple-todo-ts
-A simple to-do app with typescript
+A simple to-do app with typescript.
+I created this by following Colt Steele's course on Mastering TypeScript